Season Summary: 1970

 The Club medical officer, Dr. L. Joel completed 40 years of service in 1970 since commencing in that role in 1931 and the legendary Kelly Brent became head trainer while Bob Major was absent overseas.
 The Gulls supporter group was established in 1970 with a total of 36 members, and its initial office bearers being Arthur Kilpatrick (president), Ron Callander (secretary) and Fred Holdsworth (treasurer).

-Long-serving President of the Ladies Committee and life member, Mrs E. Flett, passed away during the year.
+Long-serving (17 years) President of the Ladies Committee and life member, Mrs Elsie Flett, grandmother of Les Twentyman, passed away during the year.
 Life memberships were awarded to Bill Dooley, Bert Hodge and Des Hosking at the 1970 annual general meeting.

 1970 President Arthur Johnson.
 Born in July 1891, he was President of the Club from 1958-1965 and again from 1969-1972.
 He also served as a Vice-President in 1956 and 1957 and again in 1966, before becoming Senior Vice-President in 1967 and 1968.
 He was also Secretary of the Club in 1922 and 1923.
 He passed away in 1986 at the age of 94.